Nassau County Volleyball Officials - Home Page

 Do not change sides at 13 points

 We are back to normal procedures prior to Covid.
 There is NO STANDING IN FRONT OR BEHIND THE TEAM BENCH.
+If a team bench has extended past the end line, players may stand in front at the end line.

 Reminder on some protocols

 LIBEROS - 2 Liberos are used by BOYS' only.
 The replacement player may replace and be replaced by either libero.
 The acting libero can only be replaced by the player whom he replaced (for that position) or by the second libero.
+The two liberos cannot be on the court at the same time.

 GAME BALLS – should be 2-4 Game balls for each set.
 If school can not provide 4 than you can go with 2.
 (All the balls have to be the same.)

 R1 or R2 – the protocol is to talk to your partner to decide who will work as R1 or R2.
 Do not automatically assume you are R2.
+A coin toss can be a helpful decision maker as long as your the same rating.

 NEWS

-(updated 10/25/2023)
+(updated 2/5/2024)

 Sportsmanship Form under FORMS